dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

      * Multiple DNS messages may have been sent in a single TCP segment
      * A DNS payload may have be split across multiple TCP segments
      * Multiple DNS messages may have be sent on a single TCP session
-* Malformed DNS messages if they are not recorded
+* Malformed DNS messages if the wire format is not recorded
+* Any Non-DNS messages that were in the original packet stream e.g. ICMP

 Simple assumptions can be made on the reconstruction: fragmented and DNS-over-TCP messages can be reconstructed into single packets and a single TCP session can be constructed for each TCP packet.

-Additionally, if malformed packets are captured in the C-DNS or separate packet captures, they can be merged with packet captures reconstructed from C-DNS to produce a more complete packet stream.
+Additionally, if malformed packets and Non-DNS packets are captured separately, they can be merged with packet captures reconstructed from C-DNS to produce a more complete packet stream.